matthewsouther/osoberry/src/apply.md

 #### Kids who are successful at Osoberry School are:

 * Curious and excited to learn
-* Self-directed and also able to follow directions
+* Self-directed
+* Have age appropriate skills in self regulation
 * Want to be part of a strong community
 * Enjoy spending time outside in all weather
 * Open to feedback and pushing through challenges

 ### Tuition

 As we increase enrollment we hope to have scholarships available for those who need it.
 We do not currently have financial aid available.
+There is a 10% sibling discount.

-* **5 days per week:** $1,300/month for 11 months; includes all supplies and aftercare
+* **5 days per week:** $1,400/month for 11 months; includes all supplies and aftercare
-* **Forest Fridays only:** $300/month for 11 months; hours run 8:30-5pm and includes aftercare on site
+* **Forest Fridays only:** $250/month for 11 months; hours run 8:30-5pm and includes aftercare on site

 ## Inquire now!